ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - **Self-hosted**: Same backend, plus a Next.js dashboard for status, configuration, and manual controls.
 Still self-hosted, still single-user (or trusted-multi-user with custom auth).
 Could run alongside a self-hosted Bluesky PDS on the same machine.

-- **Integration**: Submit Murmur to the Community Archive project as an official feature, potentially as a Supabase Edge Function inside CA's existing project.
+- **Integration**: Submit Hivesong to the Community Archive project as an official feature, potentially as a Supabase Edge Function inside CA's existing project.
 "Sync to Bluesky" button for users who've uploaded their archive.

-- **Hosted SaaS** (murmurology.wovensoup.com or similar): Multi-user web app on Supabase cloud + Vercel.
+- **Hosted SaaS** (hivesong.wovensoup.com or similar): Multi-user web app on Supabase cloud + Vercel.
 Same `sync_state` schema with `user_id` added and Row Level Security enforced.
 Small subscription fee to cover hosting.

 **Recommended stack: Supabase + Next.js + Stripe**